Man charged with murder, abuse of corpse after father found dead in Middletown Twp., home: police

 Mohr was taken into custody in Fort Indiantown Gap, about 100 miles from the crime scene.

-Bartorilla said the son lived inside the home on Upper Orchard Drive.
+Bartorilla said the son lived inside the home on Upper Orchard Drive in Levittown.

 The father has not been identified.